 We reaffirm all human rights, which are universal, indivisible, interdependent and interrelated, including the right to development and fundamental freedoms for all.

 We reaffirm that the goal of eradication of poverty in all its forms and dimensions, including extreme poverty, remains the greatest global challenge and an indispensable requirement for sustainable development.
+In this regard, we reaffirm the target to achieve the eradication of poverty, among others, to implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable, that was included in SDG1 to introduce new international law adopted since the Copenhagen Declaration.

 We gather here in Doha in a Summit of renewed hope, driven by commitment and collective action.
 While facing urgent and complex challenges, we see new opportunities.
-We are convinced that meaningful progress is possible through genuine solidarity, effective multilateralism, inclusive international cooperation, and shared responsibility, taking into account diverse national contexts, particularly in developing countries.
+We are convinced that meaningful progress must be possible through genuine solidarity, effective multilateralism, inclusive international cooperation, and shared responsibility, taking into account diverse national contexts, particularly in developing countries.

 We welcome the progress made towards the full implementation of the Copenhagen Declaration and the Programme of Action through concerted action at the national, regional and global levels.
 The global wealth of nations has grown significantly since 1995 and international trade has grown even more.
 Global labour productivity has increased, and the global unemployment rate has reached a historic low.
-Extreme poverty has been reduced and access to education, health and social protection has improved considerably.
+Extreme poverty has been reduced and access to education, health and social protection has improved.

 Yet, 30 years after the convening of the World Summit for Social Development, progress remains slow and uneven, and major gaps persist.